23 August 2025

 Lectio Divina

-Imagine you are one of the crowd.
-What are your thoughts and feelings when you
+Imagine you are with the disciples.
+What are your thoughts and feelings when you hear the parables of the vigilant servants and of the faithful-prudent steward?

 Sunday Snippets